HackEducation/ed-tech-social-graph/CONTRIBUTING.md

 ## Submitting changes or comments

-Please file a [GitHub Issue](https://github.com/hackeducation/ed-tech-social-graph/issues/new) with a question or comment.
-You can also submit a [Pull Request](https://github.com/hackeducation/ed-tech-social-graph/pulls) if there's a particular correction you believe needs to be made.
+Please file a [GitHub Issue](https://github.com/hackeducation/network/issues/new) with a question or comment.
+You can also submit a [Pull Request](https://github.com/hackeducation/network/pulls) if there's a particular correction you believe needs to be made.
 Please make comments and changes as atomic as possible.
 It's just me working on this site, but I will try to respond promptly.

+You can contact me at mail@audreywatters.com, but if possible post your issues using GitHub so others can see them.

 Thanks,
 Audrey